vinnie357/nginx-controller-automation/azure-pulumi/README.md

 bash setup/base_setup.sh
 ```

+Now, download a Controller installer archive from
+[My F5](https://my.f5.com/manage/s/) and copy it into the local subdirectory
+`installer-archives`.

 Once your environment is set up, then proceed to logging into Pulumi / Azure,
 and configuring Pulumi's runtime settings by running the following command.
 If
 Pulumi prompts you for a stack name, you can use the value `demo` as we are